energyLS/distrains/README.md

 whisky distilleries to find the
 **nearest** train stop to each distillery.
 Second, the distilleries are ranked by lowest distance to the nearest train stop.
-You can find the list of distilleries and the nearest train stop in `output/distilleries_result.csv`.
+You can find the list of distilleries and the nearest train stop in `output/distilleries_result.csv` or georeferenced in `output/distilleries_result.geojson`.

 ## Are you ready?

-This analysis finds 136 distilleries, with an average walking distance of 19 km and a minimum distance of **383 m** and a maximum distance of **123 km** between the distillery and the nearest train stop.
+This analysis lists **136 distilleries**, with an average walking distance of **19 km** and a minimum distance of **383 m** and a maximum distance of **123 km** between the distillery and the nearest train stop.
 25% of the distilleries are reachable within 3 km.
 If you want to visit all distilleries, you need to walk 2603 km: the equivalent of **62 marathons**.
 The amount of whisky consumed assuming 3 x 35 ml per distillery is: **14.39 litres of whisky**.

-Note: "Walking distance"
+Note: The distance listed here is the airline distance.

 Enjoy!